Upper, down, two-sided Lorenz attractor, collisions, merging and switching: Symbolic dynamics and topological classification

 We assume now that both items have been proved for $0,\dots, j-1$ and let us prove them for $j$.
-Thus $P^{j-1}(S([t_1,t_1]))$ is contained in one of the regions.
-Thus $P$ is well defined on this interval meaning that $P^j$ is well defined on $S([t_1,t_2])$, proving the the first item.
+Hence $P^{j-1}(S([t_1,t_1]))$ is contained in one of the regions.
+Thus $P$ is well defined on this interval, meaning that $P^j$ is well defined on $S([t_1,t_2])$, proving the first item.